 Because of many things, West Bridgewater is a great place for families with children to consider.
 First of all, many other families with children live here, making West Bridgewater a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, West Bridgewater has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, West Bridgewater’s overall crime rate is lower than average for the country.

-The citizens of West Bridgewater are very well educated compared to the average community in the nation: 35.44% of adults in West Bridgewater have a bachelor's degree or even advanced degree.
+The education level of West Bridgewater citizens is very high relative to the national average among all cities (21.84%): 35.44% of adults in West Bridgewater have a bachelor's degree or even advanced degree.

 The per capita income in West Bridgewater in 2018 was $39,353, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $157,412 for a family of four.